dipenshome/dipenshome.github.io/_pages/professional.md

     - Training Duration: 14 Months (September 2019 - November 2020)

 *   **Industrial Trainee**
-     - gained hands-on experience on manufacturing of Distribution Transformer at *General Electric Manufacturing Company Limited (GEMCO), Chittagong, Bangladesh* as per the  requirement of mandatory "Industrial Attachment" course at the University.
+    *- gained hands-on experience on manufacturing of Distribution Transformer at *General Electric Manufacturing Company Limited (GEMCO), Chittagong, Bangladesh* as per the requirement of mandatory "Industrial Attachment" course at the University.

 **Courses and Certifications**
 ---

 *  **Project Management Professional Certificate**

-        - This course is offered by Google through Coursera Online Learning Platform.
+    *- This course is offered by Google through Coursera Online Learning Platform.
 The course comprises of 5 modules.
 I successfully completed 2 of them.
         - *Fundamentals of Project Management* [Certificate]
         - *Project Initiation: Starting a Successful Project* [Certificate]

 *  **Programming for Everybody**

-        -This is an introductory level course dedicated for Python Programming Language offered by *University of Michigan (UoM)* through Coursera Online Learning Platform.
+    *- This is an introductory level course dedicated for Python Programming Language offered by *University of Michigan (UoM)* through Coursera Online Learning Platform.
 The course comprises of 5 modules.
 I successfully completed 3 of them.
         - *Programming for Everybody (Getting Started with Python)* [Certificate]
         - *Pyhon Data Structure* [Certificate]
         - *Using Python to access Web Data* [Certificate]

 **Membership**
 ---
-    - *Member* at **American Society of Mechanical Engineers (ASME)**
+*Member* at **American Society of Mechanical Engineers (ASME)**